- Admission & Financial Aid

 |Answer college-specific questions||Answer any college-specific questions and complete any additional college-specific supplements.|

-The required Wellesley “Writing Supplement,” asks you to respond to the following in two well-developed paragraphs (no more than 400 words).
+The required Wellesley “Writing Supplement,” asks you to respond to the following in two well-developed paragraphs.

 Take a deep breath!
 You’re nearly done.
 Just be sure you have submitted required (and possibly optional) credentials (see below).